antonrh/anydi/docs/concepts.md

     return UserContext()
 ```

-### Built-in Scopes:
+### Built-in scopes:
-- **singleton**: Created once, shared everywhere
+- **singleton**: Created one time and used everywhere
-- **transient**: Created every time it's requested
+- **transient**: New instance created every time you need it
-- **request**: Created once per request context
+- **request**: Created one time per request context

-### Custom Scopes:
+### Custom scopes:
-You can define your own scopes for specialized use cases like background jobs, user sessions, or multi-tenancy.
+You can create your own scopes for special cases like background jobs, user sessions, or multi-tenancy.

 ## Dependency Injection

-Dependency injection is the process of automatically providing dependencies to a function or class, rather than requiring them to create or find dependencies themselves.
+Dependency injection means that dependencies are given to a function or class automatically.
+You don't need to create them manually.

 ```python
 from anydi import Provide